‘I believe in the freedom to’: Presidential hopeful Pete Buttigieg outlines his values

 Buttigieg, 37, is considered among the early favorites for the Democratic nomination in a field of more than 20 candidates that notably includes former Vice President Joe Biden, Sanders and Sen. Kamala Harris of California.

 Buttigieg (pronounced Boot-edge-edge) is the mayor of South Bend, Ind.
-He has made national headlines for being the first openly gay person to make a serious bid for the presidency.
+He has made national headlines for being one of the first openly gay people to run for president.

 He is also half the age of the two most well-known names in the Democratic field, 76-year-old Biden and Sanders, 77.

 A lengthy story in Time magazine that profiles Buttigieg suggests he needs to connect more with Hispanic and black voters “who have so far appeared unimpressed with his campaign.”

 Such a theory might explain why Buttigieg chose Fresno for a town hall meeting.

 According to the 2010 Census, Fresno is 46.9% Hispanic and 8.3% black.
 Fresno’s white population is the largest at 49.6%.